turingschool/backend-curriculum-site/module1/warmups/morse_translator.md

 ## Morse Translator

-Build a Ruby program that translates a message from English to Morse.
+Build a well tested Ruby program that translates a message from English to Morse.
 ** Hint **
 Use a hash as your dictionary